 Students receiving at least one hour of academic enrichment after school are eligible to participate in the after school supper or snack program.
 After school supper provides students with a full meal, served at least two hours after the school’s last lunch period.

-DCPS serves about 10,000 supper meals a day at 99 different schools, making it the largest supper program in the nation.
-The after school supper program has helped DCPS increase enrollment in after school programs by about 12%.
+DCPS serves about 10,000 afterschool meals a day.
+The after school supper program has helped DCPS increase enrollment in after school programs by about 12 percent.